 - You have an iPhone → AirTag 2.
 No contest.
 The network advantage and Precision Finding make it the superior product in every practical scenario.

 - You have a Samsung Galaxy phone → SmartTag 2.
-Samsung’s SmartThings Find network is the largest Android tracking network, and 500-day battery life is genuinely exceptional.
+Samsung's SmartThings Find network is the largest Android tracking network, and 500-day battery life is an exceptional advantage.

 - Mixed household (some iPhones, some Android) → Pebblebee Clip 5.
-Dual-network coverage means it leverages both ecosystems simultaneously, providing better location updates than any single-network tracker in heterogeneous environments.
+Dual-network coverage means it uses both ecosystems simultaneously, providing better location updates than any single-network tracker in heterogeneous environments.

 - You already own Tile trackers → No immediate need to replace.
 Your existing Tiles still work.
 Consider upgrading when the battery dies, at which point the alternatives above offer a meaningful step up.
 If you're unsure which direction to go, our AirTag alternatives guide covers the full landscape by use case.